eranamar-zz/eranamar.github.io/_posts/2017-06-11-Visualizing-high-dimensional-data-with-t-SNE.markdown

 <a class="toc" name="toc-Section-1">1</a> What is visualization and why do we need it?
 </h1>
 <div class="Unindented">
 Before working on a dataset we would like to understand it.
 After working on it, we want to communicate our conclusions with others easily.
-When dealing with high-dimensional data, it’s hard to get a ’feel’ for the data.
-By just looking at numbers, we will advance pretty slowly.
+When dealing with high-dimensional data, it’s hard to get a ’feel’ for the data by just looking at numbers, and we will advance pretty slowly.
 For example, common visualization methods are histograms and scatter plots, which capture only one or two parameters at a time, meaning we would have to look at many histograms (one for each feature).
 However, by visualizing our data we may instantly be able to recognize structure.
 In order to do this we would like to find a representation of our data in <span class="MathJax_Preview"><script type="math/tex">
 2
 </script>
 </span>D or <span class="MathJax_Preview"><script type="math/tex">